L-Jirayu/authen-front/README.md

-# Authentication Frontend
+# Minifeed Frontend
 ## Concept

-For study about Frontend Development and connect to Backend with API</br>
+For study about Frontend Development and connect to Backend with API and combine with Authentication, CRUD and Upload File</br>

 -----------------------------------------------------------------------------------------------------